Module 1 Overview

 To stay on schedule, please ensure the following steps are completed by the end of this module:

-Stakeholder Mapping: Complete the list of leaders and champions who need to be at the Leadership Engagement Session.
+Stakeholder Mapping: Complete the list of leaders and champions who must attend the Leadership Engagement Session.

-Review the Draft Challenge Note: Review the initial brief prepared by the coach that describes the problem you intend to tackle.
+Review the Draft Challenge Note: Review the initial brief prepared by the coach that describes the focus are for the 100-Day Challenge and the expectations from the 100-Day Team.

 Schedule the Start-up Workshop: Secure the date and venue for the Workshop that kicks off the 100-Day sprint.